Froedtert Hospital to Invest $6 Million in New Kathy's House Project

 About Froedtert & the Medical College of Wisconsin

 Froedtert & the Medical College of Wisconsin regional health network is a partnership between Froedtert Health and the Medical College of Wisconsin.
-It comprises eastern Wisconsin's only academic medical, Froedtert Hospital, Milwaukee; and Community Memorial Hospital, Menomonee Falls, and St. Joseph's Hospital, West Bend.
+It comprises eastern Wisconsin's only academic medical center and research facility, Froedtert Hospital, Milwaukee; and Community Memorial Hospital, Menomonee Falls, and St. Joseph's Hospital, West Bend.
 The health network includes more than 2,000 physicians across 25 primary and specialty clinical locations, representing the collaboration of Wisconsin's largest multispecialty physician practice with a community-based physician group.
 The network's three hospitals have 781 staffed beds, nearly 40,000 annual admissions and more than 900,000 annual outpatient visits.
 Froedtert & MCW network physicians have more than 700,000 annual patient visits at its health centers and clinic.
 For more information, visit froedtert.com